HANICA-DWA/Eloquent-JavaScript/README.md

 You have to log in with the command line tool before testing or deploying.

+Listed below are the three firebase environments (hosting and RT-database) that are associated with this repo.

+    firebase use develop

+Using the `develop` environment causes the `serve` and `deploy` commands (see below) to use the project at `dwa-develop.firebaseapp.com`.
+This environment is intended for program development, and things are likely to break in the environment.

+    firebase use default

+Using the `default` environment causes the `serve` and `deploy` commands (see below) to use the project at `dwa-forms.firebaseapp.com`.
+This environment is intended for content development.
+I promise not to deploy versions that are too broken ;-).

+    firebase use production

+Using the `production` environment causes the `serve` and `deploy` commands (see below) to use the project at `dwa-courses.firebaseapp.com`.
+This environment is for consumption by students and lecturers during the course.
+We're not going to insert test-data into this database.
+Github readme's that are used by students should link to pages on this environment, e.g. the `dwa-courses.firebaseapp.com` host.

     ./node_modules/.bin/firebase serve

-`firebase serve` starts a local HTTP server at localhost:5000.
+Once you've chosen your Firebase environment, `firebase serve` starts a local HTTP server at localhost:5000.
 You can no longer use other http servers, because Firebase :-/

-Any changes to the DB will go to the production DB online, not to a (local) test DB.
+Any changes to the DB will go to the online DB for the environment you've chosen (develop, default or production), not to a local test DB.

     ./node_modules/.bin/firebase deploy

-`firebase deploy` bundles up the html-directory and sends it to the server at https://dwa-forms.firebaseapp.com.
+`firebase deploy` bundles up the html-directory and sends it to the hosting server that belongs to your chosen environment i.e. {dwa-develop,dwa-forms,dwa-courses}.firebaseapp.com .